murthy1811/gangas_biryani/README.md

 3. Create a **requirements.txt** file by running command **sudo pip3 freeze --local > requirements.txt**
 4. Create a new Heroku application by clicking **New** after **Create New App**.
 Give a name to your app and click **Create app**
 5. Install PostgreSQL add-on by running command **heroku addons:create heroku-postgresql:hobby-dev**
-6. Create a Procfile by running command **echo web: gunicorn lucent-cavern.wsgi:application > Procfile**
+6. Create a Procfile by running command **echo web: gunicorn gangas_biryani.wsgi:application > Procfile**
 7. Following config variables needs to be set:

 KEY | VALUE